Introduction

 Check Local Regulations

-Research local zoning laws and homeowners’ association guidelines to ensure your fence complies with height, style, and placement regulations.
+Investigate local zoning laws and homeowners’ association rules to ensure your fence meets all requirements regarding height, style, and placement.

 -